Cincinnato

 About Cincinnato:

 Well-run co-operative wineries can be an excellent source of high-quality, inexpensive wines, and the Cincinnato winery, founded in 1947 and named after the ancient Roman senator and farmer Cincinnatus, is a perfect example.
 This small co-operative (126 growers, with a total of 250 hectares of vines), located an hour south-east of Rome near the town of Cori, uses native grape varieties such as Bellone and Nero Buono to produce flavorful, distinctive, well-made wines at very tempting prices.
-Finding great wines at higher prices is easy, but finding wines this good at these prices is difficult and very satisfying.
+Many growers are certified organic, and grape quality is encouraged with a strict set of parameters.

 Bellone “…is an outstanding grape variety, one of the best in Italy today…The wine has a telltale luscious texture and juicy acidity…and delightful honeyed, citrus, and tropical fruit aromas and flavors.”
 (Ian d’Agata, Native Wine Grapes of Italy)